Like A Tree

 By Jon Ulrich © All rights reserved Copying not permitted www.GrowingAsDisciples.com

-Get Ready To Share… Share with another person or your small group how the Lord has made you able to bear fruit for Him.
+Get Ready To Share… Share with another person or your small group how you are now living in forgiveness and freedom in Jesus Christ.

 For today’s complete 4 page Discipleship Devotional Study Guide click here: